rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 3. Include both parallel and non-parallel versions of `sum_into`, `product_into`, and `dot_into`.

-### We propose convenience wrappers to replace some algorithms

-#### `accumulate`

-The `accumulate` algorithm performs operations sequentially.
-Users who want that left-to-right sequential behavior can call C++23's `fold_left`.
-For users who are not concerned about the order of operations and who want `accumulate`'s default binary operation, we propose parallel and non-parallel convenience wrappers `ranges::sum`.

-#### `inner_product`

-The `inner_product` algorithm performs operations sequentially.
-Users who want that left-to-right sequential behavior can call `fold_left`.
-Note that [@P2214R2] argues specifically against adding a ranges analog of `inner_product`, because it is less fundamental than other algorithms.

-For users who are not concerned about the order of operations and who want the default binary operations used by `inner_product`, we propose parallel and non-parallel convenience wrappers `ranges::dot`.
-We call them `dot` and not `inner_product` because inner products are mathematically more general.
-We specifically mean not just any inner product, but the inner product that is the dot product.
-Calling them `dot` has the added benefit that they represent the same mathematical computation as `std::linalg::dot`.

 ### Other existing algorithms can be replaced with views